Kristin Cherry Tree

 Site and Soil: Cherries like 1/2 day to full sun and well-drained soil.

-Pollination Requirements: Kristin requires another Sweet Cherry variety nearby for pollination.
+Pollination Requirements: Requires another Sweet Cherry variety nearby for cross-pollination.

 Bearing Age: 2 – 3 years after planting.